7.31.2008

 get one of these. they're the best whisks in the world.

-then make your thickening. i dont' know how to explain this...i add 3 of these spoonfuls to a tupperware. i had a tupperware salad dressing shaker that i used to use but dave lost it, so now i just use a small tupperware bowl. add a little bit more water than flour--you'll have to eyeball it, or else measure out your flour first, then add a bit more water--and then put the lid on and shake.you'll want something water tight to shake it in. shake it really well, make sure the flour and water mix evenly. if it's lumpy, you might want to try again so you don't get lumpy gravy. it should look like this.
+then make your thickening. i dont' know how to explain this...i add 3 spoonfuls of flour to a tupperware. i had a tupperware salad dressing shaker that i used to use but dave lost it, so now i just use a small tupperware bowl. add an even amount of water--you'll have to eyeball it, or else measure out your flour first, then add a bit more water--and then put the lid on and shake it to mix the flour and water together.you'll want something water tight to shake it in. shake it really well, make sure the flour and water mix evenly. if it's lumpy, you might want to try again so you don't get lumpy gravy. it should look like this.

 when your water is boiling, add the thickening